Click to Skip Ahead

 1. Genetics and Health Issues

 Although a luxating patella may not change the lifespan of your Havanese, it can affect their quality of life, especially as they age.
-However, heart conditions can shorten a Havanese’s lifespan, since the heart is such a vital organ.
+However, heart conditions can shorten a Havanese’s lifespan since the heart is such a vital organ.
 Reputable breeders will screen their Havaneses for these conditions, but regular vet care is crucial for improving your dog’s life.

-It’s also important for your dog to receive regular flea, tick, and parasite prevention and treatment, as well as rabies and other vaccines that can prevent certain health issues.
+It’s also important for your dog to receive regular flea, tick, and parasite prevention and treatment, as well as rabies and other vaccines that can prevent specific health issues.
 Additionally, regular dental cleanings and vet checkups can help you get on top of any health issues before they become a problem.

 Here are some other health issues to look for.